No products in the cart.

 Understanding the Difference Between Hemiplegia vs Hemiparesis

-In conclusion, hemiplegia refers to paralysis on one side of the body after a stroke, while hemiparesis causes weakness on one side.
-Both problems are caused by damaged communication between the brain and the muscles.
+While hemiplegia and hemiparesis sound very similar, these terms refer to different secondary effects of stroke.
+Hemiplegia refers to paralysis on one side of the body after a stroke while hemiparesis refers to weakness on one side.
+Both problems are caused by impaired communication between the brain and the muscles.

-With consistent rehabilitation, you can restore the brain’s neural connections to your muscles, which will lead to improved mobility and a better recovery from stroke.
+Regardless of what type of exercise you are capable of, high repetition and consistency are key for recovery.
+With consistent rehabilitation, you can restore the neural connections between your brain and muscles to improve your function.
+This will lead to improved mobility and a greater recovery after stroke.

 Discover Award-Winning Neurorehab Tools